Zhixuan0318/COMP1044_CW_G17/README.md

 1) Download the ZIP file and extract it
 2) Pull the entire 'LMS' file into htdocs (File hierachy is important)
 3) Open XAMPP and start Apache and MySQL
-4) Search in the browser: localhost/LMS/home.php or [click here](localhost/LMS/home.php)
+4) Search in the browser: localhost/LMS/home.php